ymao1993/TSCN/README.md

 ## Notice

-+ Please make a copy of your repository while doing experiments so that we don't mess up each other's modification.
++ To Chunjia and Harsha: Please make a copy of the repository on lab machine before doing any experiments so that we don't mess up each other's modification.

 ## Code Structure